-A sidebar in four of the first five chapters of this collection makes reference to the College Board National Curriculum Survey Report 2019.
-This report presents the results of the latest in the College Board's periodic series of surveys of secondary teachers' instructional practices and postsecondary instructors' views of prerequisites for success in first-year, entry-level, credit-bearing courses.
-In brief, every few years the College Board asks secondary teachers and postsecondary instructors to identify what skills and knowledge the former are stressing in their classroom teaching and what skills and knowledge the latter expect incoming students already to possess to be ready for instruction in their classrooms.
-The basic mode of response in both cases is a fourpoint rating scale (with 4 being high importance/emphasis) associated with lists of skill and knowledge survey items in both ELA/literacy and math.
+The "College and Career Readiness" sidebars in chapters 2-5 make reference to the College Board National Curriculum Survey Report 2019.
+This report presents the results of the most recent of College Board's series of surveys of secondary teachers' instructional practices and postsecondary instructors' views of prerequisites for success in firstyear, entry-level, credit-bearing courses.
+In brief, every few years College Board asks secondary teachers and postsecondary instructors to identify what skills and knowledge the former are stressing in their classroom teaching and what skills and knowledge the latter expect incoming students already to possess to be ready to succeed in their classrooms.
+The basic mode of response in both cases is a four-point rating scale (with 4 being high importance/emphasis) associated with lists of skill/ knowledge survey items in both ELA/literacy and math.
 Ratings from individual educators are averaged, and these mean importance/emphasis ratings yield evidence of what postsecondary instructors consider essential for incoming first-year students to already know and be able to do and of what secondary teachers are stressing in their lessons.
-Overall, evidence from this most recent survey supports the claims that the SAT assesses key postsecondary prerequisites in ELA/literacy and in math; that the key SAT design elements discussed in this collection are highly valued by educators; and that the SAT is well aligned with important secondary instructional emphases.
-The full report is available at https://collegereadiness.collegeboard.org/pdf/nationalcurriculum-survey-report.pdf.
+Overall, evidence from this survey strongly supports College Board's claims that the digital SAT Suite tests assess key postsecondary prerequisites in ELA/literacy and in math; that the key digital SAT Suite design elements discussed in this collection are highly valued by educators; and that the digital SAT Suite is well aligned with important secondary instructional emphases.
+The full report may be found at https://satsuite.collegeboard. org/media/pdf/national-curriculum-survey-report.pdf.